All Episodes

 That's required by law.

-He's out There advising these guys.
+He's out there advising these guys.

-Because he told him, hey, you go in and propose a 45 day wait.
+Because he told him, hey, you go in and propose a 45-day wait.

-Dubai said, okay, well, we'll do a 45-day one.
+Dubai said, okay, well, we'll do a 45-day wait.

-Now, the 45-day wait has been used by Clinton's well, the Republicans and Clinton's own party to sabotage the deal.
+Now, the 45-day wait has been used by Clinton's, well, the Republicans and Clinton's own party to sabotage the deal.

-Maxine Waters uh even weighs in on this, and we'll let you hear what she has to say about it.
+Maxine Waters even weighs in on this, and we'll let you hear what she has to say about it.

-We come back from our bottom of the hour break.
+We come back from our bottom-of-the-hour break.

 We had that discussion yesterday, and lots of stuff in the stacks.